 We also offer a Psychological Support Service currently, part of which enables clinicians working in the field to access supervision and on-going professional development – more details below.

 We are also aware that there is a very long history of traditional use of these substances (as well as others not as well known) and practices for various healing and spiritual growth purposes in every continent in the world.
 Teaching about this history is part of the course.
 Incorporating input from traditional practitioners from various sources is an ambition we hold with high value for the future as reality permits.

 For now, our focus is to start with training therapists primarily focussed on meeting the needs of the mental health crisis, working within research programs and a medically supported environment, and providing integrative and other therapeutic work with the users of these substances.

 The course will take place over a period of 4 months, with:

 The Certificate in Psychedelic-Assisted Therapies course aims to build on skills already acquired and used by professionals working in various therapeutic contexts.

 The focus of Mind Medicine Australia is on the clinical application of medicinal psilocybin and medicinal MDMA for certain classes of mental illness in a regulatory approved manner.
 At the current time, these treatments are only legally available in Australia in particular circumstances (which can differ from State to State), and then only after specific regulatory approvals have first been obtained.
 Given this legal position we cannot accept any person into the course if we believe, on reasonable grounds, that that person is using or intends to use, these treatments in breach of the law.
 We also cannot condone in any way the illegal use of these substances.

-Application fee: $150 (non-refundable)
+Application fee: $250 (non-refundable)

-Course fee: $7500 (or $7000 upfront payment in full)
+Course fee: $9000 (or $8000 upfront payment in full)

-Pre-reading: Will be emailed on 13 December 2020
+Pre-reading: Will be emailed on 12 December 2021

-|Final submission of coursework:||31 May 2021|
+|Final submission of coursework:||30 June 2022|

 |Supervised practice:||To be arranged*|

-Pre-reading: Will be emailed on 21 May 2021
+Pre-reading: Will be emailed on 20 May 2022

-|Final submission of coursework:||16 October|
+|Final submission of coursework:||29 Nov 2022|

 |Supervised practice:||To be arranged*|